validatedpatterns/docs/devsecops/index.md

 [![Multicluster DevSecOps Architecture - management schema](/images/devsecops/schema-acm.png)](/images/devsecops/schema-acm.png)

-The following diagram shows various development pipeline functions, including products and components, that are deployed on central hub and development (Devel) clusters in order to maintain secure supply chain for development pipelines.
+The following diagram shows various development pipeline functions, including products and components, that are deployed on the central hub and development (Devel) clusters in order to provide security features and services for development pipelines.
 Consider this the DevSecOps schema.

 [![Multicluster DevSecOps Architecture - development schema](/images/devsecops/schema-devel-pipeline.png)](/images/devsecops/schema-devel-pipeline.png)